diathanine/The_Game/README.txt

 All stats cap at ((2 ^ 63) - 1) / 10  (922,337,203,685,477,580).
 Except Wait, which has a range of 100-9999.

-Every level, your stats will improve based on your class.
-You also get to choose a bonus.
+Every level, your stats will improve based on your class, and you get to choose a bonus.

 Damage formula: (STR + ATK) - ((TOU + AP) / 2) = DMG